There Has Got To Be A Better Way (Law School, Part 5)

 We Don’t Need General Purpose Lawyers For Everything.

 Particularly now that I’m practicing, I find that a lot of my work is repetitive in nature.
 I deal with the same concepts over and over again, and I’m not alone.
-I was talking to a friend who works with personal injury firms Toronto, and he started laughing when I started describing the problem.
 Other attorneys who work in different disciplines suffer from the same thing — it changes the way you think and you lose the ability to deal with things outside your bailiwick.
 If I’m going to stick to my knitting anyway then why not regulate the profession as such?

 One way to handle that is to create a new kind of professional: someone in between a general-purpose lawyer and a paralegal, competent to handle particular kinds of cases but not entitled to deal with things beyond their area of focus.
 And given that, less education need be given and such education as is given would be focused and maybe produce a high degree of expertise.
 The State of Washington is currently exploring this idea in the real world by licensing what it calls “legal technicians.”
 The Washington State legal technicians could prepare court documents and render legal advice within their areas of licensure without attorney supervision, but not represent a client in court.
 The program is brand-new; the first licenses were only issued in September of 2012.